sapppy22/Tech-Zephyr3-round1/README.md

 ## 👏 Acknowledgments

+This project was developed by me with the help of several AI tools for suggestions and ideation.
+I used the following AI assistants during development:

+- GitHub Copilot — code completions and in-editor suggestions
+- Anthropic Claude 4.5 — architecture brainstorming and problem-solving
+- Google Gemini 2.5 Pro — documentation and phrasing assistance

+These tools provided guidance and inspiration; all final design decisions, code reviews, and edits were performed by me.

 - TechZephyr team for organizing this hackathon
 - Font Awesome for icons
 - Inspiration from modern web design trends